Physician Assistant / Rheumatology / Ohio / Locum Tenens / Advanced Practice Provider- Rheumatology

 Cleveland, OH job

-Salary Grade Case Western Reserve University is committed to providing a transparent estimate of the salary for this position at the time of its posting.
-The starting wage rate is $16.97 per hour, depending on qualifications, experience, department budgets, and industry data.
+Strong Internal Identified A strong internal candidate has been identified.
+Salary Grade Case Western Reserve University is committed to providing a transparent estimate of the salary range available for this position at the time of its posting.
+The salary range starting at $52,705, depending on qualifications, experience, department budgets, and industry data.

 Employees receive more than just a paycheck.
 University employees enjoy a comprehensive benefits package that includes excellent healthcare, retirement plans, tuition assistance, paid time off, and a winter recess.